thirtythreeforty/neolink/Setting Up Neolink For Use With Blue Iris.md

     Note: The port, `:9000`, should remain at the end of your IP address.
 This is the proprietary "media port" that Reolink uses.
 6. The `stream` line allows you to choose which stream type to use.
 Neolink supports streaming two streams, the main-stream, and the sub-stream.
 It can stream either one, or both.
 If you wish to stream both streams, leave this line as is.
 If you wish to stream _only_ the main-stream, change `both` to `mainStream`.
 If you wish to stream only the sub-stream, change `both` to `subStream`.
 7. For multiple cameras, copy and paste the entire `[[cameras]]` block below the first.
 Each camera entry must begin with `[[cameras]]`.

-* The timeout line is commented out since the default 1 second is generally fine and should be left alone, but it is there to show the syntax in case it needs to be changed.

 ### 3. Start Neolink
 1. Open a command prompt in the directory that contains Neolink and your config file.